Links of Interest

 The HSCRC developed a demographic adjustment to allow for hospital service volume changes due to population change as well as population aging, without allowing for increases in hospital service volume due to potentially avoidable utilization (PAU).
 The approach is based on a hospital’s virtual patient service area (VPSA) and also uses a per capita efficiency factor to bring the overall demographic adjustment within the level provided under the new All-Payer Model for population growth as determined by update factor recommendation.

-The UCC Write-off Public Use dataset contains unique patient-level information obtained from the Uncompensated Care Write-off data, as well as, from the inpatient and outpatient confidential datasets submitted to the Commission for fiscal year 2015.
-The data is intended to be used strictly for modeling and evaluation of alternative methods of estimating Maryland hospitals uncompensated care amounts to be built prospectively into rates for fiscal year 2017.
+The UCC Write-off Public Use dataset contains unique patient-level information obtained from the Uncompensated Care Write-off data, as well as, from the inpatient and outpatient confidential datasets submitted to the Commission for the current fiscal year.
+The data is intended to be used strictly for modeling and evaluation of alternative methods of estimating Maryland hospitals uncompensated care amounts to be built prospectively into rates for the current fiscal year.

 Each requester of the data must sign the DUA and complete the Certificate of Destruction.
-Submission of analysis results and the completed Certificate of Destruction to HSCRC is required of each requester by March 30, 2016.
+Submission of analysis results and the completed Certificate of Destruction to HSCRC is required.

 4160 Patterson Avenue | Baltimore, Maryland 21215 Toll Free: 888-287-3229